lodsdev/scrollbar/README.md

 You need download the file ```scrollbar.lua``` and put it in your project, but don't forget to load it in the meta.xml.
 Example of uses in the file ```example.lua```

 # Instantiating
 Create a new scrollbar using the methdo `new`, the method takes a table with the following properties: x, y, width, height, maxValue, minValue, orientation.
 The orientation can be "vertical" or "horizontal".
+And the optional arguments are (bgRadius, barRadius)

 ```lua
 local myScrollbar = Scrollbar:new({ x = 200, y = 200, width = 20, height = 200, maxValue = 100, minValue = 0, orientation = "vertical" })